- The Ford Focus is a popular hatchback, but several problems appear often, and some of its model years have many issues.

 A follow-up article reported that Ford issued a related recall for 2012-2014 and 2017 Ford Focuses.
 The company explained that these vehicles didn’t get a complete software update and required additional reprogramming.

 Many complaints about the Ford Focus involve the transmission system.
-The problem began in 2011 when Ford updated the Focus with the “PowerShift” automatic transmission.
+According to Motorbiscuit, the problem began in 2011 when Ford updated the Focus with the “PowerShift” automatic transmission.
 Dual-clutches and dry clutches were troublesome enough on their own, but PowerShift made things worse by combining the two features.